 Challenges Based on Race

-While courts aren't required to include members of a defendant's race to create "a jury of peers," attorneys cannot exclude a juror based on race during jury selection.
+While courts aren't required to include members of a defendant's race to create "a jury of peers," attorneys can't exclude a juror based on race during jury selection.
 In Batson v.
 Kentucky, James Batson, an African American man, was on trial for burglary and receipt of stolen goods.
 The prosecutor in the case used peremptory challenges to exclude all four African American members of the jury pool, effectively creating an all-white jury.

 Challenges Based on Gender, Age, or Sexual Orientation